Key Stats for Bracknell

 Home to around 120,000 people, Bracknell is in the midst of rapid growth, with experts forecasting a population of 141,000 by 2039.
 Despite this huge expansion, employment figures remain strong with only 2.5% of the population unemployed and around 55% in Managerial or Directorial roles.

-For investors, Bracknell represents the opportunity to benefit from two tenant bases – an ultra-skilled domestic workforce and those who commute to the capital.
+For investors, Bracknell property investment represents the opportunity to benefit from two tenant bases – an ultra-skilled domestic workforce and those who commute to the capital.
 A key driver in the growth of Bracknell is the progressive regeneration project the town centre is currently experiencing.
 The large-scale project is designed to enhance key transport, infrastructure, healthcare and education programs while creating iconic new residential, commercial and retail spaces.

 In the current market, Bracknell has an average property price of £362,338 which makes the area much more affordable than its surroundings, compared to surrounding popular areas such as London (£729,105), Woking (£483,075) and Guildford (£534,993).
 Bracknell has seen price rises of 249% since 1999 and continues to represent a more valuable proposition which is forecasting incredible growth for those interested in Bracknell property investments.